kunjesh90/datalysisindia/index.md

 - Excel : Learn Advanced Excel (10 Hours)
 - ML : Basics of Machine Learning with Case Studies(18 Hours)
 - AI : Deep Learning (30 Hours)
-- A/B testing : How to perform Efficient A/B testing
+- A/B testing : How to perform Efficient A/B testing (12 Hours)
-- LLMs : Basics of GenAI and LLMs with Applications and Hands-on
+- LLMs : Basics of GenAI and LLMs with Applications and Hands-on (18 Hours)

 ## Contact Us